Tag Archives: Till Death Do Us Part

 “Then the Lord saw that the wickedness of man was great on the earth, and that every intent of the thoughts of his heart was only evil continually.
 The Lord was sorry that He had made man on the earth, and He was grieved in His heart.
 The Lord said, ‘I will blot out man whom I have created from the face of the land…for I am sorry that I have made them.”

 The very next chapter records God fulfilling His promise by sending a worldwide flood.
-Therefore, man’s hardness of heart deserved God wiping out the entire human race with the exception of Noah and his 7 family members.
+Therefore, man’s hardness of heart deserved God wiping out the entire human race except for Noah and his 7 family members.

 What God said in Genesis 6 and did in Genesis 7 demonstrates the spirit of God’s law permitting marital divorce.
 It frequently happens that those who enjoy studying law tend to spend most of their time working on the letter of the law.
 Man can manipulate the letter of the law to come up with whatever outcome he desires.
 The Pharisees manipulated the letter of God’s law on divorce and arrived at licentiousness and permissiveness because that is what they desired.
 The church has taken the very same law and turned the letter of that law all the way to the other extreme so that a permit for divorce is virtually impossible to obtain because that is what they desired.
 But what does God desire?
 Does anyone care to discover the spirit of God’s law permitting divorce?